 Public retirement systems should be established and maintained on actuarially sound principles and be fiscally responsible.
 Public pension reform has garnered widespread interest and has generated significant debate among policy leaders about the appropriate remedy for actual and perceived abuse, rising costs, and accountability to taxpayers.
-CSAC welcomes this discussion and approaches the concept of reform with the overarching goal of maintaining public trust in public pension systems, and empowering local elected officials to exercise sound fiduciary management of pensions systems, as well as maintaining a retirement benefit sufficient to assure recruitment and retention of a competent local government workforce.
-The guiding principles are intended to apply to new public employees in both PERS and 1937 Act retirement systems.
+CSAC welcomes this discussion and approaches the concept of reform with the overarching goal of maintaining public trust in public pension systems and empowering local elected officials to exercise sound fiduciary management of pension systems, as well as maintaining a retirement benefit sufficient to assure recruitment and retention of a competent local government workforce.
+The guiding principles are intended to apply to new public employees in both the California Public Employees' Retirement System (CalPERS) and County Employees Retirement Law of 1937 (1937 Act) retirement systems.

-Local elected officials should be able to develop pension systems that meet the needs of their workforce, maintain principles of sound fiduciary management, and preserve their ability to recruit and retain quality employees for key positions that frequently pay less than comparable positions in the private sector.
-We oppose efforts to remove the authority of boards of supervisors to determine retirement benefits since they are responsible for funding benefit changes.
-For 1937 Act county retirement systems, we are opposed to any legislation that would transfer authority now vested with the county board of supervisors to the county board of retirement.
-Such proposed transfers could include, but are not limited to, adoption of salaries for retirement board members or employees, the extension of benefits, or decisions related to funding of the system.
+- Local elected officials should be able to develop pension systems that meet the needs of their 1 - 2 workforce, maintain principles of sound fiduciary management, and preserve their ability to - 3 recruit and retain quality employees for key positions that frequently pay less than - 4 comparable positions in the private sector.
+We oppose efforts to remove the authority of - 5 boards of supervisors to determine retirement benefits since they are responsible for funding - 6 benefit changes.
+For the 1937 Act county retirement system, we are opposed to any - 7 legislation that would transfer authority now vested with the county board of supervisors to - the county board of retirement.
+Such proposed transfers could include, but are not limited to, 8 - 9 the adoption of salaries for retirement board members or employees, the extension of 10 benefits, or decisions related to funding the system.